johnpapa/angular-styleguide/README.md

 ## See the Styles in a Sample App
 While this guide explains the *what*, *why* and *how*, I find it helpful to see them in practice.
 This guide is accompanied by a sample application that follows these styles and patterns.
 You can find the [sample application (named modular) here](https://github.com/johnpapa/ng-demos) in the `modular` folder.
 Feel free to grab it, clone it, or fork it.
 [Instructions on running it are in its readme](https://github.com/johnpapa/ng-demos/tree/master/modular).

+>[Translations of this Angular style guide](./i18n) are maintained by the community and can be found here.

 ## Table of Contents

   1. [Single Responsibility](#single-responsibility)